-The chart above is one day, including pre-market and after-hours trading.
+The chart above is one day, including premarket and after-hours trading.
 The far right of the chart is pre-market on the next day (in this example, May 20.)
 Each candle on the chart represents five minutes.
 All charting software allows you to change the time frame of candles.
 The same is true of open-high-low-close (OHLC) bars or line graphs.

 To get an idea of the different chart styles, let’s look at KBLB again.
-Each chart below is over 10-days with a 15-minute period.
+Each chart below is over 10 days with a 15-minute period.
 Aside from changing the chart style — and the background on the line chart — this is the exact same chart.

-KBLB charts: Heikin-Ashi, line, bar, and candlestick…
+These are all KBLB charts, broken down by Heikin-Ashi, line, bar, and candlesticks…